Strippit Houdaille

 That's the Machine Technologies Replacement Keyboard

-shown in the Picture,
+shown in Picture,

 as the Original Microswitch